• ABS warning light on

 Sensor Issue

-Check your vehicle's warranty for coverage on ABS components.
+Check with the vehicle manufacturer for warranty coverage on ABS components.

-The wheel speed sensor is located near the wheel hub assembly on each wheel.
+The left front wheel speed sensor is located near the brake rotor of the front left wheel.